 In January 2014 Owen released “The One” his first official single in the UK since 1987, available now through iTunes, Amazon and Spotify, and followed this with the release of his new album “About Time II” in the autumn of the same year.

-Next year will see the release of a new single in March and an album to follow.
+This year sees the release of his EP; Acoustic 80s, a new single in September and an album to follow.